 Learning the difference between wire bead tire vs. folding tire as a biker is excellent knowledge to add to your biking skills.
 The wire bead tires are basically the same as the folding tires but only differ in some features.
 Some bikers have said that wire bead tires are difficult to mount, but other bikers say the folding tire is also challenging to install.

 Either way, whatever you choose for your tire will all depend on your preference and your buying capability.
 If you are looking for tires for long-distance, then the folding bead tire is an excellent option.
 But, if you are looking for a more affordable one, then the wire bead tire is an excellent choice.
-It is all about personal preference, and you will be the one responsible for choosing the type of tire to install on your bike.
+It is all about personal preference, and you will be the one responsible for choosing the type of tire or tubes to install on your bike.